 In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils all staff are encouraged to undertake training and development.
-Training needs of teachers and Support Staff are identified through regular performance management and following advice from outside agencies.
+Training needs of Teachers and Support Staff are identified through regular performance management and following advice from outside agencies.

 The school's SENCO regularly attends the Local Authority SENCO network meetings in order to keep up to date with local and national updates in SEN. SEN is funded from the school's core budget.
 The Headteacher informs the governing body of how funding allocated to support special educational needs has been used.
-The Headteacher, SENCO and Senior Leadership Team meet regularly to agree on how to use funds directly related to statements/EHC Plans.
+The Headteacher, SENCO and Senior Leadership Team meet regularly to agree on how to use funds directly related to EHCPs.
 Children with the most complex needs may receive top up funding.
-Details of how resources and provision is arranged across the school is shown on the Provision Map.

-The Senco has responsibility for the funds allocated to the SEN cost centre, the amount of which is determined by the finance committee.
+The SENCO has responsibility for the funds allocated to the SEN cost centre, the amount of which is determined by the finance committee.